 A great workplace

-Situated within landscaped parkland on the edge of Exeter, our iconic glass-fronted headquarters have been home to our critical weather services and world-leading climate science for almost 20 years.
+Situated within landscaped parkland on the edge of Exeter, our iconic glass-fronted headquarters have been home to our critical weather services and world-leading climate science since 2003.

 But what makes our HQ a great workplace, and how does it help us to achieve our purpose of helping people make better decisions to stay safe and thrive?